MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal-workspaces.md

 ### Restore a deleted My workspace as an app workspace

 When users leave the company, their My workspaces show up as Deleted in the State column on the Workspaces page in the Admin portal.
 Power BI admins can restore deleted My workspaces as app workspaces that other users can collaborate in.

-During this restoration process, The Power BI admin needs to assign at least one Workspace admin in the new app workspace, as well as give the new workspace a name.
-After the workspace has been restored, it will show up as Workspace in the Type column on the Workspaces page in the Admin portal
+During this restoration process, the Power BI admin needs to assign at least one Workspace admin in the new app workspace, as well as give the new workspace a name.
+After the workspace has been restored, it will show up as *Workspace* in the Type column on the Workspaces page in the Admin portal.

+To restore a deleted My workspace as an app workspace

+1. In the Power BI Admin portal, open the Workspaces page and find the deleted personal workspace you want to restore.
+1. Select the workspace and then choose **Restore** from the ribbon, or select **More options (...)** and choose **Restore**.
+1. In the Restore workspaces panel that appears, give a new name to the workspace and assign at least one user the Admin role in the workspace.
+1. When done, select **Restore**.

+After the deleted workspace has been restored as an app workspace, it is just like any other app workspace.

 ## Next steps